archoncloud/archoncloud-ethereum/README.md

 `func UnregisterSP(params SPParams) (ret string, err error)`

 A storage provider can unregister with ADC by calling this function.
-Unregisterig deletes from the ADC the profile of the storage provider, and pays the S the sum of its earnings and stake.
+Unregistering deletes from the ADC the profile of the storage provider, and pays the S the sum of its earnings and stake.
 Once unregistered, the SP can no longer be assigned uploads in ADC or earn from such uploads.

 `func GetUploadTx(txHash [32]byte) (uploadTx UploadTx, err error)`